oils-for-unix/oils/doc/ref/chap-option.md

     echo r'\'  # a single backslash

-Since shell strings are already raw, this means that Oil just ignores the r prefix.
+Since shell strings are already raw, this means that YSH just ignores the r prefix.

 ### command_sub_errexit